 (a) The complainant and the accused may submit questions to be asked of each other or of any witnesses.
 Questions shall be submitted, in writing, to the hearing authority.
 The hearing authority may ask such questions, but is not required to do so.
 The hearing authority may reject any question which it considers inappropriate, irrelevant, immaterial or unduly repetitious.
 The hearing authority has complete discretion in determining what questions will be asked during the hearing.

 (b) During a conduct review hearing, only the hearing authority may pose questions to persons appearing before them.

 (c) The hearing authority may ask their own questions of any witness called before them.

-(8) Risk management.
-The hearing authority may accommodate concerns for personal safety, well-being, or fears of confrontation of any person appearing at the hearing by providing separate facilities, or by permitting participation by telephone, audio tape, written statement, or other means, as determined appropriate.
+(8) The hearing authority may accommodate concerns for personal safety, well-being, or fears of confrontation of any person appearing at the hearing by providing separate facilities, or by permitting participation by telephone, audio tape, written statement, or other means, as determined appropriate.